tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 91 (DuFr).md

 - (DR:: 1749-03-10) - (DR_end:: 1749-03-12): Gather supplies and prepare for the journey north.
 - (DR:: 1749-03-13), morning: Depart [[Tollen]], heading northeast across [[Vostok]]
 - (DR:: 1749-03-14): Fly across [[Vostok]]
-- (DR:: 1749-03-15), evening: Reach [[Sivnjo Mountains]] amid gathering clouds and a threatened storm
+- (DR:: 1749-03-15), evening: Reach [[Svinjo Mountains]] amid gathering clouds and a threatened storm
 - (DR:: 1749-03-16): Wait out snowstorm on the ground
-- (DR:: 1749-03-17), morning: Cross [[Sivnjo Mountains]] mountains
+- (DR:: 1749-03-17), morning: Cross [[Svinjo Mountains]] mountains
 - (DR:: 1749-03-17), afternoon: See frost giants watching over dwarven miners.
 Speak to giants, and dwarves.
 Learn about [[Brimskarda]], King of the Frost Giants.
 Send lynx messenger with letter of introduction ahead.
 Travel to [[Brimskarda]]'s steading, [[Isenborg]].
 - (DR:: 1749-03-18), afternoon: Arrive at [[Brimskarda]]'s steading

 ## Narrative
 We begin late at night, as the shadow hunters mounted on flying gloomstalkers, who have been tracking the party for weeks, reach [[Tollen]] and attack.
 After hasty preparation, including raising the ice dome on [[Vindristjarna]], the party met the shadow hunter's charge.
 As the enemies attacked, the party unleashed spells including Delwath's synaptic static spell and [[Seeker]]'s slow spell, amidst a flurry of attacks. [[Kenzo]]'s melee prowess stunned one shadow hunter, while [[Seeker]]'s use of ice daggers proved lethal.
 Despite a gloomstalker's attempt to escape with [[Kenzo]], the party's combined efforts led to victory.
 After the battle, the party spoke with Tollen guards who came to investigate;  Delwath explained the attack as an assault by [[Chardon]] hunters, omitting specifics at [[Riswynn]]'s advice.

 The next morning, the party discussed their route north with [[Kecha]], the [[kenku]] scout.
-They decided to cross the [[Sivnjo Mountains]] inland and head toward the Kat river, avoiding the vampire territory along the coast.
+They decided to cross the [[Svinjo Mountains]] inland and head toward the Kat river, avoiding the vampire territory along the coast.
 Over the next few days, the party concluded their business in Tollen, and stocked up on food and warm clothing for the trip north.

 The morning of March 13th, the party departed Tollen after nearly a month in town, with a refitted ship.
-The journey across [[Vostok]] was largely uneventful, the weather cold but clear as the [[Sivnjo Mountains]] neared.
+The journey across [[Vostok]] was largely uneventful, the weather cold but clear as the [[Svinjo Mountains]] neared.
 The evening of March 15th, however, brought storm clouds, and March 16th was a day of whiteout snow, forcing the party to remain sheltered.

 Once the storm cleared, they debated their route, considering the rumored [[Giants|frost giant]] presence. [[Wellby]] communicated with birds, learning about the dangers north, including giant wolves and giant people's settlements.
 Driven by curiosity, the party headed in the direction of these giant's territory.